topij/FileUtils/docs/ENHANCED_DOCX.md

 2. **Contain Styles**: Include the styles you want to use (e.g., "IP-table_light", "Heading 1")
 3. **Be Clean**: Template content will be cleared, but styles are preserved
 4. **Be Accessible**: Place templates in the configured template directory
+5. **Include Headers/Footers**: Headers and footers from templates are automatically preserved

 **Important**: FileUtils uses regular `.docx` files as templates, not Microsoft Word `.dotx` template files.
 The system loads the DOCX file, clears its content, and preserves the styles for use in the generated documents.

+**Headers and Footers**: The system automatically preserves headers and footers from your template files.
+This means you can create templates with company logos, page numbers, document titles, or any other header/footer content, and they will be maintained in the generated documents.

 ### Style Names